jstrait/wavefile/README.markdown

     bundle exec rake test

-## Generate test fixtures
+## Generating test fixtures

-This isn't required to the run the tests because the fixture files are checked in the repository, but is needed to change one of the fixture `*.wav` files.
+This isn't required to the run the tests because the fixture files are checked in the repository, but is needed if you want to change one of the fixture `*.wav` files under `/test/fixtures`.
 These files are generated from `*.yml` config files defined in `/tools`.

     rake test:create_fixtures